dmantica5/davide-mantica/python-projects/README.md

 ## Impact
 The insights from this analysis provide strategic value to Salifort Motors, enabling proactive interventions to retain key employees and optimize costs associated with turnover.

-Let me know if you need further refinements or additional details.